Badger State Housing Alliance

 The Curds of Wisdom speaker series is a free, monthly forum focused on creating and preserving housing options throughout Wisconsin that was developed by the Badger State Housing Alliance.
 The series aims to share effective practices and build relationships among advocates and practitioners.
 Please join us whether you are an elected official or a motivated neighbor!

-Upcoming Session: Wed.
-May 8 at Noon
+Upcoming Session: Tentative – Wed.
+Nov.
+13th at noon

 Affordable Homeownership and Wisconsin’s Aging Population

 Wisconsin’s aging populations have many uphill challenges, but the ongoing housing crisis is threatening their ability to downsize, relocate, or age-in-place to enjoy their “Golden years”.
 Please join Amber Miller, Associate State Director of AARP Wisconsin and Anne Michels Founder and Executive Director of Green Pastures Living as they walk through these challenges and provide practical alternatives to allow seniors to retire in peace.
 The conversation will be moderated by Kristine Giornalista of BSHA.
+(NOTE: The presentation begins at the 46:20 mark.

 Passcode: 07MQY+p6